 First, let’s discuss style.
 Freestanding faucets come in a variety of metals from polished chrome to nickel.
 Designer Kathleen Finley says it’s fine to mix finishes – you can use brushed and satin – in the same bathroom.
 But you do want to stick to the same metal.
 So take note of any existing hardware before you make your choice.

 Second, if you’re getting a clawfoot tub to fit an antique house, you may want to select a vintage-looking faucet.
 But not necessarily.
 It’s perfectly in vogue to mix a contemporary filler with an older tub and vice versa.
+Here’s one of our favorite freestanding tub fillers that will work well with a clawfoot or contemporary soaking tub.

 There are three types of faucets for freestanding soaking tubs.
 Which one you select will depend on a variety of factors, including the placement of the drain in the tub and whether the tub will be against a wall.